-Decision table structure Row number Mandatory Description 1 Yes Table header, which has the following pattern: <keyword> <rule header=""> where <keyword> is either 'Rules' or 'DT' and <rule header=""> is a signature of a table with names and types of the rule and its parameters used to access the decision table and provide input parameters.</rule></keyword></rule></keyword> 2 Yes Row consisting of the following cell types: Туре Description Examples Condition column header Identifies that the column contains a rule condition and its parameters.
-It must start with the "C" character followed by a number, or be "MC1" for the 1 st column with merged rows.
+Decision table structure Row number Mandatory Description 1 Yes <keyword> <rul where<keyword></keyword></rul </keyword> is either 'Rules' or 'DT' and <rule header=""> is a signation of the rule and its parameters used to access the d</rule> 2 Yes Row consisting of t the following cell types: Туре Description Examples Condition column header Identifies that the column contains a rule condition and its parameters.
+It must start with the "C" character followed by a number or be "MC1" for the 1 st column with merged rows.
 If the condition has several parameters, the cell must be merged on all its parameter columns.
 C1, C5, C8 MC1 Horizontal condition column header Identifies that the column contains a horizontal rule condition and its parameter (horizontal condition can have only one parameter).
-It must start with the "HC" character followed by a number.
-Horizontal conditions are used in lookup tables only.
-HC1, HC5, HC8 Action column header Identifies that the column contains rule actions.
+It must start with the "HC" character followed by a number. НС1, НС5, НС8 Horizontal conditions are used in lookup tables only.
+Action column header Identifies that the column contains rule actions.
 It must start with the "A" character followed by a number.
 A1, A2, A5 Return value column header Identifies that the column contains values to be returned to the calling program.
 A table can have multiple return columns, however, only the first fired non-empty value is returned.
-RET1 If a table contains conditions.
-If a tab is row are ignored and can be used as comments. action columns, the engine executes actions for all rule le has a return column, the engine stops processing ru with true conditions and non-empty result found
+RET1 All other cells in th is row are ignored and can be used as comments. conditions.
+If a tab action columns, the engine executes actions for all rule le has a return column, the engine stops processing ru with true conditions and non-empty result found